 Different kinds of olive oils will yield different flavors.
 Because it’s the star ingredient of this dish, you want to be sure to choose one that you really love.

-Extra virgin Olive oils from Spain will range in flavor from fruity to pungent to bitter, and everywhere in between!
+Extra virgin olive oils will range in flavor from fruity to pungent to bitter, and everywhere in between!

-I chose to use an Arbequina olive oil from Spain, the world’s leading producer and exporter of the highest quality olive oils.
+For what you see here, I chose to use an Arbequina olive oil from Spain.
 It was light, fruity and buttery-tasting, and it complimented the citrus, almond, and sherry in the cake beautifully.

 This is one of the easiest cakes you’ll ever bake!
 You’ll love how simple it is to make.